Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD: Simulations and Results

-Consistently with the efficiency curve shown in Fig.~\ref{fig:mi-configurations}, the RRS scheme (\ref{plot:RRS}) nearly close this gap, tightly approaching the upper bound at both low and high rates, and showing just a small gap at intermediate rates.
+Consistently with the efficiency curve shown in \figref{fig:mi-configurations}, the RRS scheme (\ref{plot:RRS}) nearly closes this gap, tightly approaching the upper bound at both low and high rates, and showing just a small gap at intermediate rates.

+To illustrate the advantage of RRS over RRH also in the presence of an eavesdropper performing a collective attack, we computed the corresponding secret key rate as a function of the distance, following the approach described in \cite{parente_discrete-modulation_2026}.
+We assumed a linear quantum channel model \cite{zhang_continuous-variable_2024,notarnicola_quantum_2025,parente_probabilistic_2025}, and a standard optical fiber with 0.2dB/km loss.
+The results are reported in \figref{fig:skr-collective} for excess noise values of $\xi=0.01$ and $\xi=0.03$ shot noise units.
+In both cases, RRS (\ref{plot:skr-rrs1}/\ref{plot:skr-rrs3}) yields a higher SKR and reaches a longer range then RRH (\ref{plot:skr-rrh1}/\ref{plot:skr-rrh3}), tightly approaching the upper bound when employing 4-PAM transmissions with uniform input probabilities (\ref{plot:skr-dir1}/\ref{plot:skr-dir3}).
+Further improvements towards the GG02 bound are possible by applying probabilistic shaping of the constellation.